 (c) The gospel of your salvation is the gospel of grace because it is by grace you were saved (Eph.
 2:8).

-(d) Your salvation is just one of many blessings that are experienced as a result of being in union with Christ.
-See entry for Philemon 1:6.
+(d) Salvation.
+The original word for salvation means deliverance or rescue.
+Jesus is the great Deliverer who rescues us from our enemies (Luke 1:71).
+Your salvation is just one of many blessings that are experienced as a result of being in union with Christ.
+See entry for Salvation.

 (e) Having also believed.
 Once upon a time, you were disobedient to God (Rom 11:30) and captive to the lusts of the flesh (Eph.
 2:3).
 Then you heard and believed the good news of your salvation and everything changed.